Jesus closed the door, then turned to me, shaking his head.

 He stopped for a moment and looked at me.

-We turned into yet another hallway, this one with only an occasional painting, along with a few small tables with vases on them, but no flowers, and finally we came to a large and sturdy door.
+We turned into yet another hallway, this one with only an occasional painting, along with a few small tables with vases on them, but no flowers, and at last we came to a large and sturdy-looking door.

 “Okay," he said, "you ready?”